Air Fryer Recipe

 Method

-1. In a large mixing bowl, combine the corn kernels, grated cheddar cheese, spring onions, and chopped green chilli.
+1. In a large mixing bowl, mix together the corn kernels, grated cheddar cheese, spring onions and chopped green chilli.

-2. Add the flour, baking powder, salt, and pepper to the bowl, and mix thoroughly.
+2. Add the flour, baking powder, salt and pepper to the bowl, then mix everything thoroughly.

-4. Gradually add the egg and milk mixture to the dry ingredients, stirring continuously to form a batter.
+4. Gradually pour the egg and milk mixture into the dry ingredients, stirring all the time to make a batter.

 5. Preheat your air fryer to 180°C (350°F).

-6. Lightly spray the air fryer basket with oil spray to prevent sticking.
+6. Lightly spray the air fryer basket with oil spray to help stop the fritters sticking.

-7. Spoon small amounts of the fritter batter into the air fryer, leaving space between each fritter for even cooking.
+7. Spoon small amounts of the fritter batter into the air fryer, leaving space between each one so they cook evenly.

-8. Cook the fritters for about 8-10 minutes, flipping them halfway through the cooking time, until they are golden and cooked through.
+8. Cook the fritters for about 8-10 minutes, flipping them halfway through, until golden and cooked through.

-9. Remove the fritters from the air fryer and place them on a paper towel-lined plate to absorb any excess oil.
+9. Lift the fritters out of the air fryer and set them on a paper towel-lined plate to soak up any excess oil.

-10. Serve hot with a side of sour cream or a fresh tomato salsa.
+10. Serve hot with sour cream on the side or a fresh tomato salsa.

 Why this works in an air fryer